jmquigley/util.wait/README.md

 const wait = require('util.wait').wait;

 wait(3, 'something')
-	.then((ret: any) => {
+	.then((val: any) => {
-		// continuation after 3 second wait
+		// continuation after 3 second wait the val is the value passed
-		// the ret is the value passed to then after time has expired })
+		// to then after time has expired.
+In this example it would
+		// pass the string 'something'
+	})
 	.catch((err: string) => {
 		console.error(err);